mysociety/alaveteli/doc/INSTALL.md

 run a `git pull` in the source on the software, as it is unlikely to be up to date.

+# Dev environment quickstart

+To get a dev environment running, you can use Chef or Vagrant.
+These are not currently recommended for production, because they are still under development.
+For production, you should follow the steps below manually.

+To install using Vagrant (which provisions a virtual machine and installs Alaveteli there), see `INSTALL-vagrant.md`.

+To install using chef, edit `user` and `group` in `chef/solo.json`, and then run:

+    sudo chef-solo -c chef/solo.rb -j chef/solo.json

 # Package Installation

 First, get hold of the source code from github: